bcgov/ExchangeLabOps/docs/README.md

 Delivery Teams at the Lab are surrounded by mentors and experts in DevOps, service design, behavioral insights, innovation, privacy, security, and data.
 These disciplines combine with the Agile approach to development to enable teams to deliver small increments of value quickly.
 Teams learn and improve their product with direct feedback from users every few weeks and deliver substantial value within a year.

 These teams, connected and supported by the BCDevExchange, pay it forward to a growing community of change makers by offering learning events and mentorship.
 These and other programs and experiences offered at the Lab are continuously improved.

-## Our Goals for this Site

-Just getting some products we've built in the last 6 months into the open!
-People from around the world are asking for them :) We're working on developing a more complete web presence, but this is where we are delivering content we are asked for daily in the meantime.
-We always welcome feedback!

-We anticipate posting and continuously improving the following content:

- - The process a team goes through to enter the lab (admittance criteria/assessment)
- - The journey a team takes to get through the lab and to deliver product
- - Resources for Lab resident teams, including a partnership agreement and checklist
- - Resources and services offered to Lab affliated (non-resident) teams
- - Value delivery reports and frameworks we use to improve our performance
- - Communications content library

 ## How to Contribute